 You can place sesame seeds in a heated skillet (I used a nonstick one) and stir them for a few minutes.
 They will toast easily and have a more robust and nutty flavor.

-This recipe for sesame seed cookies makes very crunchy cookies that are rolled into balls and then flattened for baking.
+This recipe for sesame seed cookies yields very crunchy cookies, rolled into balls and then flattened for baking.
 After toasting the sesame seeds, mix them into the cookie dough.
 Then chill it so that it is easier to work with.
 Make small (1/2-inch) balls by rolling them between your palms.
-These cookies don’t spread so you can place them closer together than most cookies.
+These cookies don’t spread, so you can place them closer together than you would with most cookies.

-Use a rolling pin or a glass with a flat bottom to flatten the balls.
+Use a rolling pin or a flat-bottomed glass to flatten the balls.

-These cookies bake in about 10 minutes and have a crunchy snap to them.
+These cookies bake in about 10 minutes and have a crunchy snap.
 The recipe makes a lot of cookies if you roll small balls, so if you are short on baking time, make them a little larger.
-They will still bake in the same amount of time and you won’t be baking cookies for hours.
-However, the small size of the cookies is part of their appeal because you can make a lot for freezing and eating later and also have plenty for sharing.
+They will still bake in the same amount of time, and you won’t be baking cookies for hours.
+However, the small size of the cookies is part of their appeal because you can make a lot to freeze and eat later, and still have plenty for sharing.

 But trust me, it is hard to eat just one of these cookies!
 So maybe if you are going to eat several, it is better that they are small!